Screen time is one of those parenting topics that seems designed to make everyone feel bad.

 - After a show, reconnect with one ordinary turn: "What did you see?" or "Should we build that with blocks?"

-That is not a perfect media plan.
-It is a humane one.
+That's not a perfect media plan, but it's a humane one.

 The bottom line